Efficient Learning of Accurate Surrogates for Simulations of Complex Systems: Discussion

 We used a sparse sampling approach for selected benchmark functions that produced new draws at the least-populated points in parameter space.
-We compared this to an optimizer-directed approach where each initial draw is used as starting point for an optimizer that runs to termination.
-At first blush, it seemed that the traditional sampling strategy outperformed the optimizer-directed one for all benchmark functions (see Table \ref{fig:convergence_tests_Hartmann6}).
-However, we used a metric that was based on the error in the surrogate's predicted value versus truth, averaged out over the entire response surface.
-Hence, it should not be surprising that our methodology produced surrogates that are, on average, of high quality across the entire parameter range.
+We compared this to an optimizer-directed approach where each initial draw is used as a starting point for an optimizer that runs to termination.
+At first blush, it seemed that the traditional sampling strategy outperformed the optimizer-directed one for all benchmark functions (see Extended Data Table \ref{table:convergence_tests}).
+However, we used a metric based on the error in the surrogate's predicted value versus ground truth, averaged out over the entire response surface.
+Hence, it should not be surprising that our methodology produced surrogates that are, on average, highly quality across the entire parameter range.
 One might conclude that a traditional sampling strategy, especially one that provides more diffuse sampling than an optimizer-directed strategy, is more efficient at generating valid surrogates when the average misfit across parameter space measures the validity.
 We note that the default optimizer configuration was used in testing the efficiency of the sampling strategy, and \emph{tuning} the optimizer may make a substantial difference in the efficiency of the optimizer-directed strategy.

-We also noted that our metric made no guarantee regarding the quality of the surrogate \emph{in the neighborhood of the turning points}.
-Returning to our conjecture, finding a response surface's turning points is key to guaranteeing the long-term validity of the surrogate as new data is collected.
+We also noted that our metric did not guarantee the quality of the surrogate \emph{in the neighborhood of the critical points}.
+Returning to our conjecture, finding a response surface's critical points is crucial in guaranteeing the long-term validity of the surrogate as new data is collected.

-We found that an optimizer-directed approach is superior at minimizing the model error in the neighborhood of the turning points (see Fig.~\ref{fig:Rosenbrock8}), even when the metric does not call for that explicitly.
-Conversely, a traditional sampling strategy is blind to the response surface and demonstrates a much larger misfit near the turning points.
-Thus, using a metric that judges the quality of the surrogate by the misfit at the turning points should produce high-quality surrogates with an optimizer-directed approach with even greater efficiency.
+We found that an optimizer-directed approach is superior at minimizing the model error in the neighborhood of the critical points (see Fig.~\ref{fig:Rosenbrock8}), even when the metric does not call for that explicitly.
+Conversely, a traditional sampling strategy is blind to the response surface and demonstrates a much larger misfit near (at least the first order) critical points.
+Thus, using a metric that judges the quality of the surrogate by the misfit at the critical points should produce high-quality surrogates with an optimizer-directed approach with even greater efficiency.